1999 Martha's Vineyard plane crash: Possible contributing factors

 Kennedy first obtained his private pilot license in 1998 and received "high performance airplane" and "complex airplane" endorsements two months before the crash.
 His estimated total flight experience before the crash was about 310 hours, of which 55 hours were at night.
 His estimated flight time in the accident airplane was about 36 hours, of which about nine hours were at night.
 About three hours of that flight time were without a Certified Flight Instructor (CFI) on board, and only 48 minutes of that time was flown at night, which included a night landing.

 It is not clear how much of Kennedy's total flight experience was in the plane type that crashed or in his other more basic plane, the Cessna Skylane 182.
-Fifteen months before the crash, Kennedy had flown about 35 flights either to or from northern New Jersey and the Martha's Vineyard area.
+In the 15 months before the crash, Kennedy had flown about 35 flights either to or from northern New Jersey and the Martha's Vineyard area.
 Kennedy flew more than 17 of these legs without a CFI on board, including at least five at night.
 His last known flight in his airplane without a CFI on board happened two months before the crash.